jsmit257/huautla/README.md

 ## Huautla
 Named after the town in Jiménez that was the bridge between native traditions and what qualifies as a modern understanding of psychedelics.
-We're not endorsing nor recommending the use of psychedelics, and that's not the point of this project.
+We neither recommend nor encourag the use of psychedelics, and that's not the point of this project.
 Our name is just a nod to a very influential force in human evolution.

 ### Overview
 The goal of this project is to track analytics observing the lifecycle of fungi.
 We wanted it to be more multi-purpose - like for plants and animals and such - but that seems impractical.
 There are 3 major lifecycle events that we track with their own sets of details.